-Homemade Peppermint Bark is one of the best and most enjoyable holiday treats you can’t get enough of.
-Smooth, decadent chocolate combines with cool peppermint to create a delightful homemade candy filled with flavor your taste buds will love.
+Homemade Peppermint Bark is one of the best and most enjoyable holiday treats you can't get enough of this holiday season.
+Smooth, decadent chocolate combines with cool peppermint to create a delightful homemade candy filled with a flavor your taste buds will love.

 I have been addicted to Williams Sonoma peppermint bark most of my life.
-November and December are the hardest months for me to go into that store.
+November and December are the most challenging months for me to go into that store.
 I could leave with hundreds of dollars in peppermint bark just for me.
 So to deal with this pricey addiction, I thought I should try and make the bark myself.
-Which is what I did, and I love it just as much!
+This is what I did, and I love it just as much!

-Before I tie on my apron and get out the first bowl, I usually take time to plan out my cookie tray.
+When the holidays come, before I tie on my apron and get out the first bowl, I usually take time to plan out my upcoming cookie trays.
 Big, small, how much, too much, too little, what will be on it, how should it look?
-And then it goes something like this: Homemade peppermint bark…must have peppermint bark.
+And then it goes something like this: Homemade peppermint bark...must have peppermint bark.
 How much peppermint bark should I put on the tray?

-I’m convinced everyone loves peppermint bark as much as I do.
-If I had an entire tray of just homemade peppermint bark, I wouldn’t need anything else.
-I take the approach that anything else on the tray is just a bonus!
-I have come to realize that anything else on the tray is a just a bonus in my recipient’s eyes also.
-They are excited to get the gift no matter what is on the tray.
-It doesn’t matter how big or small it is.
+I'm convinced everyone loves peppermint bark as much as I do.
+I wouldn't need anything else if I had an entire tray of just homemade classic peppermint bark.
+Instead, I take the approach that anything else on the tray is just a bonus!
+I have come to realize that anything else on the tray is just a bonus in my recipient's eyes also.
+They are excited to get the gift, no matter what is on the tray.
+It doesn't matter how big or small it is.
 Nor does it matter what it looks like.
-They are like the excited child that doesn’t care how big the tree is.
-In their eyes, all Christmas tress are 30 feet tall.
-In my recipient’s excited eyes, it doesn’t matter if there is 1 cookie or 100 cookies.
-Which is what I love, and probably why I keep giving food gifts.
+They are like the excited child that doesn't care how big the tree is.
+In their eyes, all Christmas trees are 30 feet tall.
+It doesn't matter if there is one cookie or 100 cookies in my recipient's eager eyes, which is what I love and probably why I keep giving food gifts.

 - White Chocolate